nolan-h-hamilton/Consenrich/docs/source/examples.rst

 **Evaluating Structured Peak Results: cCRE Overlaps**

-We measure overlap between the Consenrich-detected regions and previously-identified candidate regulatory elements (`ENCODE4 GRCh38 cCREs <https://screen.wenglab.org/downloads>`_).
+Here, we count *genome-wide* overlaps between Consenrich-detected matches and previously-identified candidate regulatory elements (`ENCODE4 GRCh38 cCREs <https://screen.wenglab.org/downloads>`_).

 Note that the ENCODE cCREs are not specific to our lymphoblastoid input dataset (`atac20`) and strict concordance is not expected.
 Nonetheless, given the breadth of cell types and tissues surveyed in ENCODE, a substantial overlap between Consenrich-detected structured peaks and cCREs is desirable.